aergoio/heraj/client/wallet/README.md

 # What is wallet?

 It's the key pair storage for multiple purpose.
 It provides next:
-* key creation
+* Key save and load
-* Sign the text with public key
+* Sign the raw transaction
 * Create transaction
+* Send aergo
+* Deploy and execute smart contract
+* Nonce handling

 # Kind of wallet

-## Naive wallet
+## Naive
-The NaiveWallet is simple implementation.
-The key is stored the KeyStorage, which is abstraction for key store.
+The Naive type is simple implementation.
+The key is stored in the in-memory keystore.

-## SecuredWallet
+## Secure
-The SecuredWallet is NaiveWallet's specific implementation using java.security.KeyStore.
+The Secure type is NaiveWallet's specific implementation using java.security.KeyStore.
 It guarantees more safe key management.

+## ServerKeyStore
+The ServerKeyStore type is an wallet using server keystore.